President’s Biography

 Dr. Neupauer’s presidency at a single institution exceeds that of any current chief executive officer among Pennsylvania’s community colleges, its State System of Higher Education universities and its state-related institutions.

 BC3 has prospered under Dr. Neupauer.
-Assets in BC3’s Education Foundation since 2007 have increased from $8.9 million to $23.5 million.
-The college since 2014 has received six $1 million gifts and one $500,000 gift.
+The college’s Education Foundation has increased assets from $8.9 million to $21 million since 2007.
+The foundation has received six $1 million gifts and one $500,000 gift since 2014.

 Prior to being appointed as president, Dr. Neupauer served as BC3’s vice president for academic affairs and as dean of humanities and social science.
-He was also an assistant professor and chair of the Communication Department at Marist College.
+He was also an assistant professor and chair of the communication department at Marist College.

-Dr. Neupauer has received a Jean B. Purvis Community Cornerstone Award, presented to an individual who has contributed significantly to the health and well-being of the community; and a Shirley B. Gordon Award of Distinction, the most prestigious award presented by Phi Theta Kappa.
+Among his honors are the Stan Kosciuszko Leadership Excellence Award, presented to a graduate of Leadership Butler County who has shown outstanding leadership; the Jean B. Purvis Community Cornerstone Award, presented to an individual who has contributed significantly to the health and well-being of the community; and the Shirley B. Gordon Award of Distinction, the most prestigious presented by Phi Theta Kappa, an international academic honor society.